Warwick Farm

 Warwick Farm's population is younger than the national pattern

-Warwick Farm has a median age of 36 years, nearly matching Greater Sydney's average of 37 years.
-This is modestly below the Australian median age of 38 years.
+Warwick Farm's median age is nearly 36 years, closely following Greater Sydney's average of 37 years.
+This is slightly below the Australian median age of 38 years.
 Compared to Greater Sydney, Warwick Farm has a higher proportion of residents aged 25-34 (17.9%) but fewer residents aged 5-14 (10.8%).
-Between the 2021 Census and present, the population aged 65-74 has grown from 6.9% to 8.3%.
-Conversely, the proportion of residents aged 35-44 has declined from 17.1% to 15.9%.
-By 2041, demographic modeling suggests significant changes in Warwick Farm's age profile.
-The 45-54 cohort is projected to grow by 24%, adding 177 residents to reach 931.
-In contrast, both the 0-4 and 5-14 age groups are expected to decrease.
+Between the 2021 Census and present, the proportion of residents aged 65-74 has increased from 6.9% to 8.3%, while the proportion of those aged 35-44 has decreased from 17.1% to 15.9%.
+By 2041, demographic modeling indicates significant changes in Warwick Farm's age profile.
+The strongest projected growth is in the 45-54 cohort, with a 23% increase adding 176 residents to reach 931.
+Conversely, both the 0-4 and 5-14 age groups are expected to decrease in number.

 Frequently Asked Questions - Age